the-events-calendar/the-events-calendar/readme.txt

 == Add-Ons ==

 But wait: there's more!
 We've got a whole stable of plugins available to help you be awesome at what you do.
-Check out a full list of the products below, and over at the <a href="http://m.tri.be/2a" target="_blank">Modern Tribe website.</a>
+Check out a full list of the products below, and over on <a href="http://m.tri.be/18wn" target="_blank">our website.</a>

 Our Free Plugins:

+* <a href="https://wordpress.org/support/plugin/event-tickets/" target="_blank">Event Tickets</a>
 * <a href="http://wordpress.org/extend/plugins/advanced-post-manager/" target="_blank">Advanced Post Manager</a>
 * <a href="http://wordpress.org/plugins/blog-copier/" target="_blank">Blog Copier</a>
 * <a href="http://wordpress.org/plugins/image-rotation-repair/" target="_blank">Image Rotation Widget</a>